LyzetteJamias/CC103-FinalProject-CS1206-Team7/README.md

 ## ⤷ ゛Data Structures Used ˎˊ˗

-### Stack 📚
+### ⤷ ゛Stack  📚 •₊✧
-A stack data structure is implemented to support the undo functionality of the system.
-It follows the Last In, First Out (LIFO) principle, which ensures that the most recent action performed by the user is the first to be reversed.
-This approach is appropriate for undo operations, as it maintains the correct sequence of action reversal.

-### Queue ⌛
-A queue is used to manage normal academic tasks.
-It operates based on the First In, First Out (FIFO) principle, ensuring that tasks are processed in the exact order in which they are received.
-This structure is suitable for handling regular tasks that do not require prioritization.

-### Priority Queue 🚀
-A priority queue is utilized for handling urgent academic tasks.
-Unlike a standard queue, this structure allows tasks with higher priority levels to be processed before those with lower priority.
-This ensures that critical or time-sensitive tasks are addressed promptly, improving the overall efficiency of the system.
+- **• What it is**:  A linear data structure that follows the Last-In, First-Out (LIFO) principle — the last element added is the first one to be removed.

+- **• Why we used it**:  Perfect for the Undo feature.
+Since the most recent action should be reversed first, LIFO behavior fits naturally.
+Every action the user performs is pushed onto the stack, and undoing simply pops the top.
 ___
-## Problem Description 🧩🤔
-Students Often struggle to manage multiple academic tasks with different deadlines and levels of urgency.

-Because of this, important requirements may be delayed or forgotten.

-This project aims to develop a system that organizes regular and urgent school tasks efficiently while allowing users to undo recent actions.
+### ⤷ ゛ Queue  🚶🚶🚶
+- **• What it is**:  A linear data structure that follows the First-In, First-Out (FIFO) principle — the first element added is the first one to be removed.

+- **• Why we used it**:  Used to store regular academic tasks (assignments, quizzes, etc.).
+FIFO ensures tasks are processed in the order they were added, simulating a fair, first-come, first-served workflow.
+___
+### ⤷ ゛ Priority Queue 🚨⭐ˎˊ˗
+- **• What it is**:  A special type of queue where each element has a priority level.
+Higher-priority elements are dequeued before lower-priority ones, regardless of insertion order.

+- **• Why we used it**:  Used to store urgent academic tasks.
+This allows critical deadlines to be handled before regular ones, ensuring nothing important is missed.
 ___
 ###  ⤷ ゛Algorithm 💻 ˎˊ˗
 The user will see a list of options at the start of the program.
 When the user adds a task, the system will ask for the task details and determine whether it is a regular or urgent